Zengxiang-Zhao/zengxiang-zhao.github.io/docs/python/python-self.md

 ---

 ## [Create temparory file and folder](https://docs.python.org/3/library/tempfile.html#tempfile.mkdtemp)
 When you upload file to Flask server, you'd like to save the file to a temporary folder and delete it when finished using it.
 And you need to use `tempfile`.
+The advantage of using `tempfile` is that the temporary files and folders can be deleted by themselves after the process is done.
 ``` python
 import tempfile
 path_temp = 'temp' # specify a customed tempory folder that you'd like to use
 path_tempCaseFolder = tempfile.TemporaryDirectory(dir=path_temp) # create a temporary folder in the customed folder
 path_okr_DNA = tempfile.NamedTemporaryFile(suffix='.txt',dir=path_tempCaseFolder.name).name # generate a txt file in the temporary folder. note that you need to use name to get the path of the temporary file and folder
 ```

 ## Structure the project folder